sogaiu/judge-gen/README.md

 jg -p -n 0 <source-file> > file-with-tests.janet
 ```

-Just produce tests (result meant to be used via a REPL):
+Just produce tests (result meant to be used via a REPL where
+expressions in the source file have already been evaluated):

 ```
 jg -n 0 <source-file>